harrison314/BouncyHsm/Doc/DockerSupport.md

 ## Docker compose example
-In folder [Docker support](/Examples/DockerComposeExample) there is a demonstration of using Docker compose.
+In folder [/Examples/DockerComposeExample](/Examples/DockerComposeExample) there is a demonstration of using Docker compose.
 In the first container is _Bouncy Hsm_ server, whose dockerfile is described above.
 In the second, an application that lists the supported mechanisms via the PKCS#11 library.